ranjanistic/knotters/CONTRIBUTING.md

 Allotting allotting a moderator project, moderator to take action on a project or a competition and other kind of moderation related logic is contained and expected to be contained in this module.

-Moderator can accept/skip/reject a verified or core project, moderate submission
+Moderator can accept/skip/reject a verified or core project, moderate submissions in assigned competitios etc. via this module.

+The request entry point for this module starts from `/moderation`.

 #### [`management/`](management/)

 This module serves the purpose of handling everything related to organisations, including but not limited to, managing people, promoting or demoting mentors and moderators, creating and managing competitions, declaring results of a competition and allotting certificates.

 Organisations can also manage topics, categories and tags created by them or their people, plus they can also create new ones.

+The request entry point for this module starts from `/management`.

 Any logic for any organization related feature is contained and expected to be contained in this module only.